 This and PdE Ambre Russe are perhaps my two favorite fragrances ever made.
 Whereas Ambre Russe is a little much to wear in the summer, I could wear Myrrhe Ardente all year - heat or cold.
 I do get an initial blast of a cherry-vanilla soda note, but it quickly dissipates into a lovely sweet-but-not-too-sweet, ambery-vanilla-wood-resin-smoke-incense scent that is utterly gorgeous.
 The wood note is definitely at the forefront, but its dry, sweet, incensey woods.
 The myrrh in this is a sweet myrrh - opoponax, not the more common (and slightly bitter) variety.
 Resins become deeper and richer in time, so this is one that will undoubtedly age beautifully.
 It's not overpowering, but it lasts a long time - 3 spritzes in the morning lasts all day.
 I love that it's both drop-dead sexy and unpretentiously natural - the kind of sexy that isn't trying to be sexy, it just is.
 I also love that its understated elegance is equally at home with a flannel shirt or a silk dress.

-It soon becomes whispery smoke and mysterious veils and soft, powdery incense made from mystical tree resins.
+At first it is decidedly medicinal… like an antique herbal expectorant one might procure at the local apothecary run by an unlicensed homeopathic pharmacist.
+It might cure you, it might kill you.It soon becomes whispery smoke and mysterious veils and soft, powdery incense made from mystical tree resins.
 The kind of dream-tree one must ask permission to use, from the dryad living in.
 A very otherworldly scent, almost.

 My dear God!
 The stench!!!
 I would never, ever, EVER in a million years wear this perfume again.
 I bought it off of eBay, three samples for a couple of bucks ..
 The horror when I tried it on!
 It smells a LOT worse than the greenest Wunderbaum ever ..
 I'm still in shock.
 This doesn't even deserve to be called perfume.
 It's more of an abomination!